sticode/pymake/README.md

 to do
 =====
-- IDE Project file parser (CodeBlocks is first to be handled)
+- IDE Project file parser ; Code::Blocks working, VS support maybe in the future
-- Verbosity level for building, not showing, they are already logged
+- Verbosity level for building, not showing, they are already logged -> mostly done
-- Embed css style for log
+- Embed css style for log -> a good looking style
 - compiler settings file -> mostly done
 - ftp uploader for success build
-- directory input, with file scanning, find a *.workspace or *.cbp and a .pymake for setting like post build script ...
+- directory input, with file scanning, find a *.workspace or *.cbp and a .pymake for setting like post build script -> DONE ...